telefonicaid/fiware-monitoring/ngsi_event_broker/README.md

 ## Installation

-The module is an architecture-dependent compiled shared object distributed as a single library bundled in a Debian (.deb) or RedHat (.rpm) package.
-Assuming FI-WARE package repositories are configured, just use the proper tool (such as `apt-get` or `rpm`) to install `fiware-monitoring-ngsi-event-broker` package.
+The module is an architecture-dependent compiled shared object distributed as a single library bundled in a Ubuntu (.deb) or CentOS (.rpm) package.
+Assuming FIWARE package repositories are configured, just use the proper tool (such as `apt-get` or `yum`) to install `fiware-monitoring-ngsi-event-broker` package.
 Currently, packages for these distributions are released:

 * Ubuntu 12.04 LTS
+* CentOS 6.3

 As an alternative, module can be compiled from sources, either downloaded from sources repository or as [source code tarball][fiware_monitoring_releases_ref].